 You will not usually be responsible for making good any damage caused by 'fair wear and tear'.
 Exactly what you are responsible for will normally be described in the tenancy agreement.

-If you live in privately rented accommodation and your landlord claims that you have damaged the property s/he will normally keep all or part of the deposit to cover the cost of the damage (see under heading Paying a deposit).
+If you live in privately rented accommodation and your landlord claims that you have damaged the property s/he will normally keep all or part of the deposit to cover the cost of the damage.

-If you are having problems with the recovery of a deposit or if the landlord keeps all or part of it and you dispute this, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you are having problems with the recovery of a deposit or if the landlord keeps all or part of it and you dispute this you should consult an experienced adviser, for example at Citizens Advice - where to get advice.

 The landlord has the right to reasonable access to the house to carry out repairs.

 Private landlords must ensure that appliances and installations for the supply of water, sanitation, heating, gas and electricity are in reasonable repair and proper working order.
 This does not apply to landlords of agricultural tenancies, crofting tenancies, and tenancies of mobile homes.
 If you have a private landlord who has a duty to keep the installations in good repair, and they do not do so, you can complain to the First-tier Tribunal for Scotland (Housing and Property Chamber).

-If you have difficulty in paying your rent and/or council tax because you have a low income, you may be eligible for housing benefit and/or help with your council tax.
+If you have difficulty in paying your rent and/or council tax because you have a low income, you may be eligible for housing benefit, Universal Credit, and/or help with your council tax.